“What’s on your Santa Fe itinerary?” you ask, unfurling a sloppily penned list.

-Morning: Head To Bandolier National Monument
+Morning: Head To Bandelier National Monument

 Rise and shine, lovely.
 Today, you’re taking a day trip from Santa Fe.

-Over 30,000 acres, Bandolier National Monument is a mammoth canyon peppered with cliff dwellings.
+Over 30,000 acres, Bandelier National Monument is a mammoth canyon peppered with cliff dwellings.
 From low-lit crevices to worn petroglyphs, you can hear over 10,000 years of human history echo within the craggy cliffs.

 Afternoon: Eat A Picnic Lunch